iotaledger/identity.rs/documentation/docs/specs/revocation_bitmap_2022.md

 Another difference is that `RevocationList2020` specifies a minimum initial size of 131,072 for its bitstring, to mitigate the  potential for correlating individuals when few credentials have been issued. `RevocationBitmap2022` uses a roaring bitmap instead of a bitstring, so the maximum size is not fixed (apart from the upper bound of an unsigned 32-bit integer).
 This means the bitmap cannot be used to correlate small populations without more information not present in the bitmap itself.
 However, both schemes still reveal publicly how many credentials have been revoked, which could be used to infer other information if more knowledge about how an issuer assigns credential revocation indexes is known.

-`StatusList2021` specifically allows for explicitly stating the purpose of the list, currently either _revocation_ or _suspension_.
+`StatusList2021` allows for explicitly stating the purpose of the list, currently either _revocation_ or _suspension_.
 This specification does not mandate that revoked credentials cannot be unrevoked, which means a `RevocationBitmap2022` can effectively also be used as a suspension list.

 ### Privacy Considerations